ndisidore/presi-workers-as-translator/slides/act5-ai-translation.md

 "Here's what makes it powerful: You describe what you want in natural language.
 'Build me an integration that transforms Stripe webhooks into Slack notifications.'
 It generates the code.
 Shows you a live preview.
 One-click deploy."
 "And under the hood?
 It's using Durable Objects to run stateful AI agents.
 It goes through iterative phases: planning, foundation, components, integration, optimization."
 "Notice that integration is a first-class phase.
 They're not treating adapters as an afterthought.
 They're baking them into the development workflow."
-"This is the future.
-Not 'write an integration by hand over 3 days.'
-But 'describe what you need, AI generates it, deploy in minutes.'"
+"And this isn't just our idea—Cloudflare is betting on this approach.
+When major infrastructure providers ship tools specifically designed for AI-generated integrations, that's validation.
+This approach isn't experimentation anymore.
+It's becoming infrastructure."
+"VibeSDK is open-source.
+You can use it today.
+The patterns we've discussed?
+They're being productized and made accessible to everyone."
-Tone: This is validation that the approach we're discussing is being adopted by major infrastructure providers.
+Tone: This is validation that the approach is industry-standard, not fringe.
 Transition: "But the real magic isn't just speed.
 It's the network effects that happen when everyone can generate adapters..."
 -->